Caps find a way to force overtime but then fall short in their duel with the Devils

 A steadying force

-Carlson’s first-period goal was his eighth of the season.
+Carlson’s goal was his eighth of the season.
 He has two goals and four assists in the past three games.
-Amid all of the injuries and covid-related issues that have ravaged Washington, he has yet to miss a game, notching 32 points in 34 games.
+Amid all of the injuries and covid-related issues that have ravaged Washington, he has yet to miss a game, notching 32 points in 34 contests.

 Carlson had minor knee surgery in the offseason, which he said led to a brief adjustment period.
 But he has found his rhythm as the season has rolled on, and the 31-year-old is now tied with Bengt Gustafsson (554) for the seventh-most points in franchise history.